AliaumeL/bibadac/README.md

   Google Scholar, DBLP, local bibtex files, etc.)
 - [ ] *Downloading* papers from the internet based on the Bibtex entries and *pinning them* inside the BibTeX file.
+- [ ] *Merging* several bibtex files together and resolving conflicts : duplicate entries, different versions of the same paper, different entry names for the same document, etc.

 Note that all of these actions will take place in the *command line*.
 The goal is not to have a graphical tool that people will use to manage their